 - Get non-rusting screws that are rated for exterior use.
 They will stand up to outdoor conditions and prevent rust stains and streaks.

-- Use a fine mesh screen or landscape fabric to line the bottom of the planter screen or landscape fabric for lining the bottom of the planter.
+- Use a fine mesh screen or landscape fabric to line the bottom of the planter screen or for lining the bottom of the planter itself.

 Selecting the right lumber for your DIY planter project is essential.
 You’ll want treated or untreated wood that resists rot, mold and will last under outdoor conditions.
 There are several types of lumber to choose from: